 The following module can be used for calculating fibonacci numbers.
 But it is not important what the module is doing.
-We want to demonstrate, how it is possible to create a simple module test inside of a module file, - in our case the file "xyz.py", - by using an if statement and checking the value of name .
-We check if the module has been started standalone, in which case the value of name will be main .
+We want to demonstrate, how it is possible to create a simple module test inside of a module file, - in our case the file "xyz.py", - by using an if statement and checking the value of .
+We check if the module has been started standalone, in which case the value of will be .
 Please save the following code as "fibonacci1.py":